-Amortization of intangible assets was \$11.6 million in 2016, \$8.9 million in 2015 and \$6.7 million in 2014.
-Amortization of intangible assets included \$4.9 million, \$4.0 million and \$3.4 million of amortization of acquired intangible assets in 2016, 2015 and 2014, respectively, related to the Company's acquisitions.
+Amortization of intangible assets was \$16.3 million in 2017, \$11.6 million in 2016 and \$8.9 million in 2015.
+Amortization of intangible assets included \$8.6 million, \$4.9 million and \$4.0 million of amortization of acquired intangible assets in 2017, 2016 and 2015, respectively, related to the Company's acquisitions.
 The amortization of acquired intangible assets related to the Company's acquisitions is included in the Corporate operating segment's results.
-The remaining amortization expenses consist of other identifiable intangible assets (primarily software, patents and licenses) and are included in the respective segment's operating results.
-The increase in amortization expense in 2016 as compared to 2015 and 2014 was mainly due to the amortization of intangibles related to the Company's recent acquisitions and an increase in software amortization.
+The remaining amortization expenses relate to other identifiable intangible assets (primarily software, patents and licenses), which are included in the respective segment's operating results.
+The increase in amortization expense in 2017 as compared to 2016 and 2015 was mainly due to the amortization of intangibles related to the Company's recent acquisitions and an increase in software amortization.